-While most of Punta Cana and other tourist areas in the Dominican Republic are relatively safe, if you stray from where most travellers stay and end up in other parts of the country, you could find yourself in places known for high rates of violent crime.
-Avoid driving in the Dominican Republic.
+Are you planning a trip to the Dominican Republic and wondering if Punta Cana is safe for tourists?
+The answer is yes, with some caveats.
+While most of Punta Cana and other tourist areas in the Dominican Republic are relatively safe, it's important to be aware of the potential risks and take precautions.
+In this article, we'll discuss the safety protocols in place to protect travellers during their holidays in Punta Cana, the Covid-19 situation in the Dominican Republic, and what has changed since the pandemic began.
 The Dominican Republic is open to tourism and Covid-19 security protocols in Punta Cana are in place for all travellers.
 Hotels are operating at lower occupancy, excursions have implemented hygiene protocols and airports are measuring the temperature of all arriving passengers.

-If you are staying at an all-inclusive resort in Punta Cana, you should check with your travel agent or concierge to see if the hotel offers free Covid testing during your stay.
+If you book your flight directly on the airline's website, you can usually change or cancel your flight without penalty.
+If being quarantined by receiving a positive test result is a scenario you would like to avoid at all costs during your holiday in Punta Cana, it might be better not to travel to the Dominican Republic.
+However, if you do decide to go ahead with your trip, it's important to follow the Covid-19 guidelines in Punta Cana.
+Hand sanitizer will be available throughout the resort and excursions are on the move again, although some tour operators have halted their operations for a while due to low bookings.
+If you're staying at an all-inclusive resort in Punta Cana, you should check with your travel agent or concierge to see if the hotel offers free Covid testing during your stay.
 In case you don't get tested before your flight, simply forget about it or if your test result arrives too late, there are also testing facilities at Punta Cana airport and Santo Domingo airport.
-However, also the tour operators follow a strict hygiene protocol and have implemented strict Covid-19 measures to prevent the spread of Coronavirus in Punta Cana.
-Here, on the Punta Cana travel blog, you will find many ideas on how to explore the authentic Dominican Republic.
+Here on the Punta Cana travel blog, you will find many ideas on how to explore the authentic Dominican Republic while staying safe.